 Aside from a monetary donation, you may also donate goods.
-For example, you may have a pantry full of uneaten, non-perishable food.
+The pandemic has seen many households purging gently used, but unwanted, items.
+For example, you may have a pantry full of uneaten, nonperishable food that your family is not eating.
 Consider filling a couple of grocery bags with this food and donating to your local food pantry.
 Likewise, children often grow out of clothes and get bored with their toys while they are still in good repair.
-Many charities that benefit children would be delighted to receive these gently used clothes and toys to help the children that they serve.
+Many charities that benefit children would be delighted to receive these clothes and toys to help the children that they serve.
 Similarly, when you and your old vehicle finally part ways, you do not have to send the vehicle to a junk yard.
 Many charities accept any vehicle, working or not, as a donation.